openstack/nova/doc/source/admin/common/nova-show-usage-statistics-for-hosts-instances.rst

-  The row that has the value ``used_now`` in the ``PROJECT`` column shows the sum of the resources allocated to the instances that run on the host, plus the resources allocated to the virtual machine of the host itself.
+  The row that has the value ``used_now`` in the ``PROJECT`` column shows the sum of the resources allocated to the instances that run on the host, plus the resources allocated to the host itself.

   The row that has the value ``used_max`` in the ``PROJECT`` column shows the sum of the resources allocated to the instances that run on the host.